CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/developing_an_assemblyline_service.md

 | working_directory | Returns the directory path which the service can use to temporarily store files during each task execution. |

 #### *start* function
-The `start` function is called when the AssemblyLine service is initiated and should be used to prepare your service for task execution.
+The `start` function is called when the Assemblyline service is initiated and should be used to prepare your service for task execution.
 This function is optional to implement.

 #### *get_tool_version* function
 The purpose of the `get_tool_version` function is to the return a string of all the tools used by the service.
-The tool version should be updated to reflect changes in the service tools, so that AssemblyLine can rescan files on the new service version if they are submitted again.
+The tool version should be updated to reflect changes in the service tools, so that Assemblyline can rescan files on the new service version if they are submitted again.

 #### *execute* function
 The `execute` function is called every time the service receives a new file to scan.
 This is where you should execute your processing code.
 In the example above, we only generate static results for illustration purposes.